Unity-Technologies/2d-extras/Documentation~/TintBrush.md

 ## Implementation

-The TintBrush inherits from the GridBrush and implements the following overrides:
+The Tint Brush inherits from the Grid Brush and implements the following overrides:

-- It overrides the Paint method to set the color of a Tile.
+- It overrides the `Paint` method to set the color of a Tile.
-- It overrides the Erase method to be able to set the color of a Tile back to the default white color.
+- It overrides the `Erase` method to be able to set the color of a Tile back to the default white color.